 - Made In Country X: Pelswick remarks that his dad's radio equipment is so old that it was made in America.

-- My Beloved Smother: Technically a grandmother, but Agnes is this to Boyd.
+- My Beloved Smother: Technically a grandmother, but Agnes is this to Boyd, much to his dismay.

 - Power Trio: Pelswick the ego, Goon the id, and Ace the superego.

 - Quirky Household: Gram-Gram, Quentin, Pelswick, Kate, and Bobby might all have their own types of oddness, but they're very loving and supportive of each other.
 The household gets quirkier when we include Pelswick's Guardian Angel, Mr. Jimmy.

 - Redheaded Bully: Boyd, the schoolyard bully, is one of two red-headed characters.